dalehamel/usdt-report-doc/docs/00090-future-work.md

 # Future Work

+## More tracers for ruby-static-tracing

+We'd like to see more tracers in `ruby-static-tracing`, and hopefully user-contributed ones as well.

+There is potential for exploration of other aspects of ruby internals through USDT probes as well, such as `ObjectSpace` insights.

+Through parsing headers, you may be able to use `ruby-static-tracing` to augment distributed traces, if you can hook up to the right span.

 ## Kernel vs userspace buffering

 It may not end up being an issue, but if probes are enabled (and fired!) persistently and frequently, the cost of the `int3` trap overhead may become significant.